Dave’s Gone By Interview (9/20/2025): RAVEN SNOOK

 click above to listen (audio only)

-Segment aired June 15, 2024 as part of the “Dave’s Gone By” podcast program hosted by Dave Lefkowitz.
+Segment aired Sept.
+20, 2025 as part of the special 1000th episode of the “Dave’s Gone By” radio/video podcast program hosted by Dave Lefkowitz.

 Please Note: Segments extracted from “Dave’s Gone By” may have music and other elements removed for timing and media re-posting considerations.
 For the full interview with all elements, please visit the audio of the complete original broadcast.